How Big Brands Deliver ROI with Green Initiatives

 The solution has both cartons and mail packages move on the same conveyor through the weigh station.
 A sorter then sorts the orders into different shipping containers, based on whether the goods are to ship parcel or LTL.

-Secondly, the conveyor not only handles goods of different sizes and weights, it has intelligent controls that gave individual sections the ability to speed up or slow down.
 This is important because the weighing station is the bottleneck for the downstream material handling process.
 The more uniformly items are spaced before entering the weigh station, the better the whole system works.
+In short, accumulation with superior package control improves the overall system performance.

 Intelligent controls give individual sections the ability to speed up or slow down.
 This was important for Patagonia because the weighing station was the bottleneck for the downstream material handling process.
 The more uniformly items were spaced before entering the weigh station, the better the whole system worked.